finos/open-source-readiness/docs/osr-resources/playbook.md

 - **Gamification** Points / Rewards / Badges for the right behaviour such as doing talks, etc.
 - **Encouraging External Interaction**: e.g. covering the expenses of developers going to conferences, getting them to do talks at those conferences, asking people to attend meetups, asking people to engage with external open-source projects, giving people time to work on Open-Source.
 - **Remove The Fear**:  you have to keep messaging that contributing to Open Source is OK.
 In lots of institutions, drawing attention to your work has been considered harmful.
 In some institutions code exfiltration has been a sackable offence.
+- **Shift-Left of Licensing**: can you identify which OSS licenses are being used by your projects at build time, rather than once the projects are released?  (see also: SBOMs)

 ## Changing Behaviour